Home → Land Resources → NPS Training Center → ECP Cerification → How to Get Certified

 Please allow 14 days for review of the submitted materials and any follow-up.

-Active CPESC Certification
+Active CPESC & CESSWI Certification

 Recertification Process

-Once certification is achieved, it is initially valid for 3 years (expiring on December 31 in the third year of certification.
+Once full certification is achieved, it is initially valid for 3 years (expiring on December 31 in the third year of certification.

 After the initial certification period, certification is maintained by completing Continuing Education Hours (“CEH”) either in-person or online.
 Each Continuing Education Hour completed will equal one year of re-certification.
-Online courses will each be worth one CEH and in-person classes will be assigned the number of qualifying Continuing Education Hours on a case by case basis.
+Online courses will each be worth one CEH and in-person classes will be assigned the number of qualifying Continuing Education Hours on a case-by-case basis.

 Reinstatement of an Expired Certification (New!)